micmejia/bible-dump/NKJV/John/John 10.md

 "I am the good shepherd.
 The good shepherd gives His life for the sheep.

 ###### 12
-But a [^b]hireling, _he who is_ not the shepherd, one who does not own the sheep, sees the wolf coming and leaves the sheep and flees; and the wolf catches the sheep and scatters them.
+But a hireling, _he who is_ not the shepherd, one who does not own the sheep, sees the wolf coming and leaves the sheep and flees; and the wolf catches the sheep and scatters them.

 ###### 13
 The hireling flees because he is a hireling and does not care about the sheep.